Celtikill/static-site/docs/README-IAM-Setup.md

     "Effect": "Allow",
     "Action": [
       "cloudfront:ListCachePolicies",
-      "cloudfront:ListOriginRequestPolicies",
-      "cloudfront:GetCachePolicy",
-      "cloudfront:GetOriginRequestPolicy"
+      "cloudfront:ListOriginRequestPolicies"
     ],
     "Resource": "*"
   }]
 }
 ```

-## About the Comprehensive Policy

-The comprehensive policy (`github-actions-comprehensive-policy.json`) includes all permissions needed to:

-- Create and manage S3 buckets for static content
-- Configure CloudFront distributions for CDN
-- Set up WAF rules for security
-- Create IAM roles and policies
-- Configure CloudWatch monitoring and alarms
-- Set up SNS topics for notifications
-- Manage KMS keys for encryption
-- Configure Route53 for custom domains
-- Access Terraform state in S3/DynamoDB

-## Security Considerations

-The policy follows these security principles:

-1. **Resource Restrictions**: Where possible, resources are restricted by naming patterns (e.g., `*-static-site-*`)
-2. **Service-Specific Access**: Permissions are grouped by AWS service
-3. **Least Privilege**: Only includes actions needed for infrastructure management
-4. **No Wildcards on Sensitive Resources**: IAM and S3 resources use specific patterns
+Attach this to the role temporarily, then apply the full two-policy solution later.

 ## Post-Deployment Cleanup

-Once the Terraform infrastructure is successfully deployed:
+Once Terraform successfully deploys:

 1. The Terraform-managed fine-grained policies will be attached to the role
-2. You can detach this comprehensive policy if desired
+2. You can optionally detach these comprehensive policies
-3. The role will then use the more restrictive Terraform-managed policies
+3. The role will use the more restrictive Terraform-managed policies
+4. Consider keeping one policy for emergency infrastructure changes

 ## Troubleshooting

-If you encounter permission errors:
+### Permission Denied Errors

-1. Check the CloudTrail logs for the specific action that was denied
+1. Check CloudTrail logs for the specific denied action
-2. Verify the resource ARN matches the patterns in the policy
+2. Verify the resource ARN matches the patterns in the policies
-3. Ensure the policy is attached to the correct role
+3. Ensure both policies are attached to the role
-4. Check if additional conditions (like MFA or IP restrictions) are blocking access
+4. Check if additional AWS account policies are blocking access

-## Policy Maintenance

-When adding new infrastructure components:
+### Policy Size Issues
+If you need to add permissions:
+1. Each policy has room for additional permissions
+2. Consider creating a third policy if needed
+3. Keep related permissions grouped logically

+### Missing Permissions
+If Terraform reports missing permissions:
+1. Identify the specific AWS API action needed
+2. Add it to the appropriate policy (core vs monitoring)
-1. Update the comprehensive policy with new required permissions
+3. Update the policy version in AWS
+4. Test with a Terraform plan operation

+## Maintenance

+When updating these policies:
-2. Test in a development environment first
+1. Test changes in a development environment first
+2. Use AWS IAM policy simulator for validation
-3. Version the policy in AWS IAM
+3. Version the policies in AWS IAM
 4. Update this documentation
+5. Consider the 6,144 character limit per policy

 ## Related Files

+- `github-actions-core-infrastructure-policy.json` - Core infrastructure permissions (2,547 chars)
-- `github-actions-comprehensive-policy.json` - The full IAM policy
+- `github-actions-iam-monitoring-policy.json` - IAM and monitoring permissions (3,021 chars)
-- `../terraform/modules/iam/` - Terraform-managed IAM policies
+- `../terraform/modules/iam/` - Terraform-managed IAM policies (applied after initial deployment)
 - `../.github/workflows/` - GitHub Actions workflows that use these permissions

+## Policy Validation

+Both policies have been validated to:
+- ✅ Fit within AWS 6,144 character limits
+- ✅ Use no wildcard actions (`service:*`)
+- ✅ Apply resource restrictions where possible
+- ✅ Include all permissions needed for Terraform operations
+- ✅ Follow AWS security best practices